cogentcore/cogent/README.md

 # TODO

-*  and change flags from editors, updates of filetree, etc to update changed flag.
-Save of proj save all open buffers?  probably!

 * ChangeLog record of all commits in project -- special status of commit -- not just any cmd

 * need general internal link system and ability to parse output results to go to errors..
+* markup links in other output
+* cd to directory first before executing commands!
+* add all the other commands!

 * empty textview at startup still need to be clickable and you can load file using keyboard and panel navs.

 * named splitter configs and save etc

-* cd to directory first before executing commands!

-* add all the other commands!

 * add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.